wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 * Internationalization.
 Plugin includes language folder and coded ready for localization using poeditor (WordPress Codex)
 * Cleans Up After Itself.
 The plugin has an option which when set completely removes any and all code and tables it has created in your WordPress site.

+= Mobile Responsive App style admin interface =
+Like WordPress we believe that a3rev plugin users should be able to configure and tweak our plugins settings while on the go, right from their mobile or tablet.
+This plugins features an app style admin interface with Switches, Sliders and a smart interface that hides associated settings when a feature is not turned ON.

+* 100% compatible with WordPress v3.8.0 admin interface.
+* Backward compatibility to WordPress v3.5.0
+* App style admin interface.
+* Admin app interface is fully mobile and tablet responsive.

+= Lite & Pro Version Admin Interface =
+All a3rev Lite Version plugins have exactly the same admin interface as the Pro Version.
+Pro Version features and settings are easy to spot on the admin dashboard as they are inside of a Yellow border.
+The Pro Version settings are all active on the admin panels so they can be used BUT the settings do not save when changes are saved and hence are not applied to the front end.
+Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Yellow side bar and borders.

 = Lite Version Support =

 As a Lite Version user please post all support requests to the plugins WordPress Support forum.
-We do not watch that forum and posting there you will be relying on another user for support not an a3rev team member.
-Pro Version Licence holders have 'write' access to the a3rev support forum and Lifetime priority support, not from support staff but from the developers.
+We do not watch that forum and posting there you will be relying on another user for support, not an a3rev team member.
+Upgrading to a Pro Version Licence gives 'write' access to the a3rev support forum and hence Lifetime priority support as part of the License.

 = Pro Version Additional Functionality =